JimmyRaill/KRAKENBOTZYN/RISK_MANAGEMENT_IMPLEMENTATION.md

 ## Overview

-This document details the complete implementation of critical risk management correctness fixes for the Zyn trading bot.
+This document details the complete implementation of critical risk management correctness fixes for the Zin trading bot.
 All requirements from the user prompt have been implemented with real, wired code - no "would typically" or theoretical design.

 ---